Michael Spindelegger: Finance Minister of Austria, 2013–2014

-Following the 2013 national elections, Spindelegger became Austria's Finance Minister in Faymann's second cabinet.
+Following the 2013 national elections, Spindelegger became Austria's finance minister in Faymann's second cabinet.
 He replaced Maria Fekter.

 Under Spindelegger's leadership, Austria decided against letting state lender Hypo Alpe Adria go bust; instead, the government created a "bad bank" for 18 billion euros ($25 billion) of Hypo assets while pressing its home province of Carinthia and holders of subordinated debt to contribute to the costs.

 In July 2014, Spindelegger announced that his fellow conservative Johannes Hahn would remain Austria's Member of the European Commission under President Jean-Claude Juncker.
 Prior to the announcement, there had been rumours that Spindelegger himself would move to the European Commission.

 Spindelegger resigned at the end of August 2014 following disputes over tax reform.
 The Social Democrats and some within his party called for a new tax on wealth which he opposed saying that the focus should be on cutting national debt levels that were scheduled to reach 80% of GDP by the end of the year.
 He said: "The Austrian way must be oriented toward Berlin and not toward Athens."
 Economic Minister Reinhold Mitterlehner was chosen as the new head of the party.
 Chancellor Werner Faymann said he expected the governing coalition to see out its term.

-Life after politics
+Since 2015

-In 2015, Spindelegger served as director of the Agency for the Modernisation of Ukraine (AMU).
-Since 2016, he has been serving as Secretary General of the International Centre for Migration Policy Development in Vienna.
+In 2015, Spindelegger became the director of the Agency for the Modernisation of Ukraine (AMU).

+Since 2016, he has been serving as Director General of the Vienna-based International Centre for Migration Policy Development (ICMPD).
+This organisation was caught in a scandal where journalists found out that one of the ways the it helps to shape EU migration policy is through its support of the coast guards in Libya, Morocco, and Tunisia - all entities accused of human rights violations and presumably responsible for thousands of illegal pullbacks in the Mediterranean.

-In February 2020, Spindelegger joined around fifty former European prime ministers and foreign ministers in signing an open letter published by British newspaper The Guardian to condemn U.S. President Donald Trump’s Middle East peace plan, saying it would create an apartheid-like situation in occupied Palestinian territory.
+In February 2020, Spindelegger joined around fifty former European prime ministers and foreign ministers in signing an open letter published by British newspaper The Guardian to condemn U.S. president Donald Trump’s Middle East peace plan, saying it would create an apartheid-like situation in occupied Palestinian territory.